-1. The ophthalmic nerve – this nerve is purely sensory and involves the eye, upper eyelid and forehead.
+1. The ophthalmic nerve: is purely sensory and involves the eye, upper eyelid and forehead.

-2. The maxillary nerve – this nerve is also purely sensory, affecting the lower eyelid, upper lip and gum, cheek, and nostril.
+2. The maxillary nerve: is also primarily sensory, affecting the lower eyelid, upper lip and gums, cheek, and nostrils.

-3. The mandibular nerve – this nerve is both sensory and motor, and controls movement in the jaw, lower lip area and gum, and controls chewing.
+3. The mandibular nerve: is both sensory and motor, and controls movement in the jaw, lower lip area and gums.

-Typically, disorders of the trigeminal nerve affect only one side of the face, however, this isn’t always the case, and pain is felt on both sides in a condition called bilateral trigeminal neuralgia.
+Typically, disorders of the trigeminal nerve affect only one side of the face, however this isn’t always the case.
+Bilateral trigeminal neuralgia is a condition where pain is felt on both sides of the face.
 The location of the pain depends on which of the three nerves is affected.